godotengine/godot-docs/tutorials/2d/canvas_layers.rst

 The answer is :ref:`CanvasLayer <class_CanvasLayer>`,
 which is a node that adds a separate 2D rendering layer for all its children and grand-children.
-Viewport children will draw by default at layer "0", while a CanvasLayer will draw at any numeric layer.
+Viewport children will be drawn by default at layer "0", while a CanvasLayer will be drawn at any numeric layer.
 Layers with a greater number will be drawn above those with a smaller number.
 CanvasLayers also have their own transform and do not depend on the transform of other layers.
 This allows the UI to be fixed in screen-space